First-hitting-time model

 The idea that a first hitting time of a stochastic process might describe the time to occurrence of an event has a long history, starting with an interest in the first passage time of Wiener diffusion processes in economics and then in physics in the early 1900s.
 Modeling the probability of financial ruin as a first passage time was an early application in the field of insurance.
 An interest in the mathematical properties of first-hitting-times and statistical models and methods for analysis of survival data appeared steadily between the middle and end of the 20th century.

+First-hitting-time models are a sub-class of survival models.

 Examples

 A common example of a first-hitting-time model is a ruin problem, such as Gambler's ruin.
 In this example, an entity (often described as a gambler or an insurance company) has an amount of money which varies randomly with time, possibly with some drift.
 The model considers the event that the amount of money reaches 0, representing bankruptcy.
 The model can answer questions such as the probability that this occurs within finite time, or the mean time until which it occurs.

 First-hitting-time models can be applied to expected lifetimes, of patients or mechanical devices.
 When the process reaches an adverse threshold state for the first time, the patient dies, or the device breaks down.

+The time for a particle to escape through a narrow opening in a confined space is termed the narrow escape problem, and is commonly studied in biophysics and cellular biology.